rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 This is the initial state an app exists from the moment it starts receiving CPU cycles.

-When an app starts running is **MUST** initialize the Firebolt SDK as quickly as possible and then wait for the `Application.create()` inteface to be called before doing further setup.
+When an app starts running it **MUST** initialize the Firebolt SDK as quickly as possible and then wait for the `Application.create()` interface to be called before doing further setup.

-Apps in this state **MUST NOT** have access to the graphics compositor.
+Apps in this state **MUST NOT** have a graphics surface allocated yet.

 Apps in this state **MUST NOT** be visible.